mkopinsky/conferences/phptek2019/api/design-first-api-first.md

 * Documentation Tools
     * Best tools work with source control, quick to create, easy to deploy, painless to maintain/update
     * [Slate](https://github.com/lord/slate) is a quick markdown API documentation tool
+* API Description Languages
+    * (There's another talk on this tomorrow)
+    * Can be used to generate documentation
+    * Fire up a mock server
+    * Can import collection into Postman
+        * WHOA.
+I want to look into this.
+    * Can generate outline of either API server or a client

 Audience questions:
 * /users/123/posts vs /posts?user_id=123 - do you want to have multiple?
 Is that good?
 Bad?